raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

 ### Cost Management: The CFO's Best Friend

 **The Startup Story**
 A startup I advised was thrilled when their app went viral – until they received a \$50,000 cloud bill the next month.
-Proper cost management isn't just about saving money; it's about staying in business[^1_7].
+Proper cost management isn't just about saving money; it's about staying in business.

 ### Example 8: Cost-Optimized Deployment Strategy